gholler-sopra/hydrator-plugins/transform-plugins/docs/JSONParser-transform.md

     +================================================+

 ## JSONPath
-As stated earlier JSONPath is query language for JSON.
-Below section explains how to use it to write the path mapping.
+As stated earlier, JSONPath is the query language for JSON.
+The following section explains how to use it to write the path mapping.

 ### Expression
-A JSONPath expression specifies a path to an element(or a set of elements) in a JSON structure.
+A JSONPath expression specifies a path to an element (or a set of elements) in a JSON structure.

 The "root member object" for parsing any JSON is referred to as ```$```, regardless of whether it's an array or an object.

 JsonPath expressions can use the dot–notation ```$.employee.name``` or the bracket notation ```$['employee']['name']``` to access the nested JSON values.